shunito/readium-chrome-extension/mediaOverlaysDocumentation/media_overlays_testing.md

  * If the pages reflow during playback, for example when switching between single- and two-page display or toggling the table of contents, playback might reposition itself to the first element on the new page.

-## Bugs
+## Problems

 ### MO position is off

- * Incorrect return value of visiblePageElements causes MO position to be off.
-Observed sometimes when turning pages manually.
+ * Moby Dick, 2-page mode.
+ * Start at chapter 1, press play.
+ * Then advance the pages.
+The pages won't turn.

+This is caused by an incorrect return value of visiblePageElements.
 Is there a way to tell when the page elements for a page are ready?
- * This can be seen in Moby Dick, 2-page mode.
-Start at chapter 1, press play.
-Then advance the pages.
-The pages won't turn.